-But what motivates higher purchase on mobile?
+But what motivates higher purchases on mobile?

-As per a survey conducted early this year, around one-quarter of internet users in the US aged between 18-34 state that easy navigation and speed were key factors influencing their decision to shop using mobile phones.
+As per a survey conducted early this year, around one-quarter of internet users in the US aged 18-34 state that easy navigation and speed were key factors influencing their decision to shop using mobile phones.

-While navigation continues to dominate purchase on mobile, the interesting thing to note is the connection between search and shopper intent.
-As per our latest research on product discovery on mobile, shoppers searching on mobile are more likely to buy.
+Search is just as important.
+Search sessions have been steadily increasing since 2015 (7.6%) and touched 11.3% of all sessions in 2017.
+While navigation continues to dominate purchases on mobile, the exciting thing to note is the connection between search and shopper intent.
+Per our latest research on product discovery on mobile, shoppers searching on mobile are more likely to buy.
 Mobile search contributes to almost 30% of total revenue.

 AI and AR